 We offer solutions to our pharmaceutical parties and clients through two business segments.
 Our pharmaceutical segment provides a variety of services to our pharmaceutical partners, including early patient recruitment and identification, epidemiological and patient population sizing insights, biomarker discovery and patient monitoring and follow-up.
 Our information platforms, our deep access to rare disease patients and our ability to develop proprietary technologies including biomarkers enable us to provide services to our pharmaceutical partners in all phases of the drug development process as well as post-commercialization.
 Revenues in our pharmaceutical segment are generated primarily from collaboration agreements with our pharmaceutical partners, which can be structured on a fee per sample basis, milestone basis, fixed fee basis, royalty basis or a combination of these.
 For the year ended December 31, 2017, €13.9 million, or 44.0%, of our total revenues were derived from our pharmaceutical segment.
+For the nine months ended September 30, 2018, €13.5 million, or 44.4%, of our total revenues were derived from our pharmaceutical segment.

 Our clinical diagnostics segment provides targeted genetic sequencing and diagnostics services to patients through our distribution partners and clients, who are typically physicians, labs or hospitals.
 As of September 30, 2018, we believe we offer the broadest diagnostic testing portfolio for rare diseases, covering over 3,800 genes using over 9,000 different tests.
 Revenues from our diagnostics segment are typically generated by set fees per diagnostic test or per bundle of diagnostic tests under contracts with our clients.
 For the year ended December 31, 2017, €17.8 million, or 56.0%, of our total revenues were derived from our diagnostics segment.
+For the nine months ended September 30, 2018, €16.9 million, or 55.6%, of our total revenues were derived from our diagnostics segment.